Reimbursable Transportation Cost Program (RTCP) for Farmers and Ranchers in Remote Regions

 How to Enroll: To apply for the Reimbursement Transportation Cost Payment program, producers must complete and submit an RTCP application to their local FSA office.
 The application process includes providing detailed documentation of transportation costs, such as receipts and shipping invoices.
 Detailed enrollment instructions and deadlines are available through the local FSA office or the official USDA website.

-Eligibility: Eligible applicants include farmers and ranchers located in geographically disadvantaged areas such as Alaska, Hawaii, Puerto Rico, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, and the U.S. Virgin Islands.
+Eligibility: Eligible applicants include farmers and ranchers located in areas such as Alaska, Hawaii, Puerto Rico, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, and the U.S. Virgin Islands.
 Applicants must provide sufficient documentation of transportation costs incurred for transporting agricultural commodities or inputs.

 Maximum $ Amount: